o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 * verification of a pickles proof, whose public input is derived from the protocol state and some additional, pickles-specific data.

 The details of the consensus algorithm are elided here, but can be found in the [consensus specification](https://github.com/MinaProtocol/mina/blob/develop/docs/specs/consensus/README.md) in the Mina repo.
 This RFC will only directly address the proof-system elements of the bridge project.

+All the work needs to be done on the kimchi / `proof-systems` level.
+In particular, o1js is out of scope, and we do not need to expose the optimised MSM circuit or any parts of it to o1js.

 #### Curves